-WatchDog Lock mode
+WDL WatchDog Lock mode

-WDL = 1, the watchdog can be enabled and disabled by using the WDR-bit effect.
+WDL = 1, the watchdog can be enabled and disabled by using the WDR-bitWDL = 0, the watchdog is enabled and locked.
+In this mode the WDR-bit has no effect.
 After the WDL-bit is cleared, the watchdog is active until a system reset or power-on reset occurs.